MicrosoftDocs/azure-docs/articles/synapse-analytics/security/synapse-workspace-managed-private-endpoints.md

 ## Managed private endpoints

 Managed private endpoints are private endpoints created in the Managed workspace VNet establishing a private link to  Azure resources.
-Managed private endpoints are managed by Azure Synapse on your behalf.
+Azure Synapse manages these private endpoints on your behalf.

 Azure Synapse supports private links.
-Private link enables you to access Azure services (such as Azure Storage, Azure Cosmos DB and Azure SQL Data Warehouse) and Azure hosted customer/partner services from your Azure VNet using a secure private link.
+Private link enables you to access Azure services (such as Azure Storage, Azure Cosmos DB, and Azure SQL Data Warehouse) and Azure hosted customer/partner services from your Azure VNet securely.
 When you use a private link, traffic between your VNet and workspace traverses entirely over the Microsoft backbone network.
 Private Link protects against data exfiltration risks.
 You establish a private link to a resource by creating a private endpoint.
 Private endpoint uses a private IP address from your VNet to effectively bring the service into your VNet.
 Private endpoints are mapped to a specific resource in Azure and not the entire service.
-Therefore, customers can limit connectivity to a specific resource approved by their organization.
-Click here to learn more about private links and private endpoints.
+Customers can limit connectivity to a specific resource approved by their organization.
+Learn more about [private links and private endpoints](https://docs.microsoft.com/en-us/azure/private-link/).

 >[!IMPORTANT]
 Managed private endpoints are only supported in Azure Synapse workspaces with a Managed workspace VNet.